-BATOKO is an independent swimwear brand based on the North West Coast of England.
-We create high quality swimsuits that are fun, flattering and super comfy.
+We are a small independent swimwear brand based on the North West coast of England.
+We create quality swimsuits that are fun, flattering and super comfy.
 They're also rubbish.
 Literally.